The world is too much

 That’s not funny, I said.

-The storyteller, insisting it was hilarious, doubled-down and rephrased: Jolene GAVE Little Finger an STI.2
+The storyteller, insisting it was hilarious, doubled-down and rephrased: Jolene GAVE Little Finger an STI.4

-I think he explained some more … I only remember being confused and disappointed.
+I think he explained some more.
+I remember being confused and disappointed.
 I sensed a building-up of frustration.
 (Another moment when I could have put down my ice cream cake and walked away.)

 My leg was humped on a crowded bus in Rome and if that man had any irritation to his penis afterward, he did that to himself.
 I did not give him anything.
 He took.